179th Fighter Squadron: P-38 transition and combat operations from England

 Having trained on single engine aircraft, the squadrons's pilots were surprised to find Lockheed P-38 Lightnings sitting on Stoney Cross's dispersal pads.
 Only members of the advance party had any experience flying the Lightning.
 These pilots had flown combat sorties with the 55th Fighter Group.
 The change from single engine to twin engine aircraft required considerable retraining for both pilots and ground crew.
 Although some pilots entered combat with as little as eight hours of flying time on the P-38, in late April the squadron was reinforced by pilots who had trained on the Lightning in the States and were more experienced on the type.
 However, the lack of instrument training in the P-38 took its toll on the 393d as weather, not enemy action, caused the loss of pilots and airplanes.

-On 9 May, the squadron flew its first combat mission, a fighter sweep over Alençon.
+On 9 May, the squadron flew its first combat mission, a fighter sweep over Alençon, France.
 For the remainer of the month, the unit flew fighter sweeps, bomber escort and dive bombing, missions and suffered its first combat losses.

 On D-Day and the next three days the squadron flew missions maintaining air cover over shipping carrying invasion troops.
 These missions continued for the next three days.
 The 393d and other P-38 units stationed in England were selected for these missions with the expectation that the distinctive silhouette of the Lightning would prevent potential friendly fire incidents by anti-aircraft gunners mistaking them for enemy fighters.
 Shortly after the Normandy invasion, on 12 June, the 367th Group was selected to test the ability of the P-38 to carry a 2,000 lb bomb under each wing.
 The selected target was a railroad yard, and results were mixed.
-However, on this mission, the squadron scored its first air-to-air victory when Lts James Pinkerton and James Mason teamed up to shoot down a Messerschmitt Me 410 flying near the assigned target.
+However, on this mission, the squadron scored its first air-to-air victory when Lts James Pinkerton and James Mason combined to shoot down a Messerschmitt Me 410 flying near the assigned target.